donkirkby/chess-kit/raw_rules/new_rules.md

 other players' numbers, plus a one-point penalty.
 Reset the pieces to where they started and get the player with the next lowest number to demonstrate.

-If some players say it's impossible, let the player with the lowest number demonstrate.
-If they are successful, then all the players with an X get the maximum number plus a one-point penalty.
+If some players say it's impossible, let the player with the lowest nonzero number demonstrate.
+If they are successful, then all the players with a zero get the maximum number plus a one-point penalty.

-After a successful demonstration, leave the pieces in their final positions.
+After a successful demonstration, leave the pieces in their final positions, and place the captured piece beside the board.
+Remove the coins, if you used them.
-Remove the coins, if you used them. **Pass** the pencil and paper one player to the left to choose a new scorekeeper.
+**Pass** the deck one player to the left to choose a new dealer.

+### Special Moves
+The basic moves are to borrow a move from a neighbouring piece of the same colour.
+You may only capture one of the chosen piece types with the other one.
+No other captures are allowed.

+In addition, there are two special moves to help when you get stuck:

+1. Move any piece on the board using a king's move of one square in any direction.
+2. Add one of the captured pieces back to the board.
+You may add it to any square, except that you may not add one of the chosen piece types to a square that neighbours the other chosen piece type.

+The special moves are powerful, but expensive.
+When you count up your moves, a special move counts as 10.
+For example, adding a piece and then immediately using it to capture would count as 11 moves.

+To allow scores over 10, use this special system when revealing your move counts:

+* 1 point for right hand fingers
+* 5 points for right hand thumb
+* 10 points for left hand fingers
+* 50 points for left hand thumb

+That will let you reveal scores up to 99, more than you will need.
+If that's too fiddly, you can give each player their own paper and pencil to write their scores in secret before everyone reveals them.

 ### Game End
-Continue drawing two cards each for eight turns until the deck runs out.
-For the ninth turn, use the two kings.
-If you want to play a full round, shuffle the cards and play the back nine holes of your chess golf course.
-You don't need to lay out the pieces again.

-Add up the points for all 9 or 18 turns, and award the game to the player with the lowest score.
+Continue dealing a new card each turn until you have played 9 turns.
+Add up the points for all 9 turns, and award the game to the player with the lowest score.
 A tie goes to the best dressed player.

 ## Neighbour Chess Solitaire
 Pairs of chess pieces help each other across the board until you gather them all